Archan6el/NSA-Codebreaker-2024-Writeup/Task4.md

 ![image](https://github.com/user-attachments/assets/1e73fabc-4713-4570-997c-c5fb73007f13)

 We see lines that begin with `gagpt -m ...`.
 These are likely queries to the LLM.
-We know that we are trying to find any suspicious lines that have been added to the LLM's responses.
-Well, how do we get the responses?
-That's where the caching server comes into play.
+We know that we are trying to find any suspicious lines that have been added to the LLM's responses, so how do we get the responses?
+That's where the caching proxy comes into play.

-We send a simple get request, using the given `.crt` and `.key` file to make the connection, to the caching server at `https://34.195.208.56/?q=query%20string`, with `query%20string` being the `gagpt -m ...` line.
+We can send a simple get request, using the given `.crt` and `.key` file to make the connection, to the caching proxy at `https://34.195.208.56/?q=query%20string`, with `query%20string` being the `gagpt -m ...` line.
 This will return us the LLM's response in JSON.

 We can write a Python script to automate going through the audit log and find  `gagpt -m ...` lines, which we can use in our get request.